 2009 Several small groups of campaigners from the UK.
 Two from the USA.

 2008 Two large Study Tours.
 Participants from campaign groups and council cycling officers from Bristol, Bromley, Cambridge, London, Manchester, Sheffield and Southampton.

 Note: Above is not a complete list as some groups and some individuals did not want to be listed.

 How to book

-If you wish to book a private tour as an individual or for a group, please contact us.
+If you wish to book a private tour as an individual or for a group or would like to be kept informed about future open study tours, please contact us.

 Ride the same type of bicycle as the Dutch (this is one example - exact details will vary)

 The easy availability of practical bicycles is one of the things that defines the Dutch cycling experience.